JOB1225/Tools_1/README.md

-# Tools_1
+# Tools
+## 1.Extract.PY
-## 1.Extract the relationship between ID and gene symbol from the annotation of the platform
+Extract the relationship between ID and gene symbol from the annotation of the platform